-It is possible to see a topographic map of your route and track if you pair your inReach Explorer with Garmin’s free Earthmate iPhone or Android app via Bluetooth.
+It is possible to see a topographic map of your route and track if you pair your inReach Explorer+ with Garmin’s free Earthmate iPhone or Android app via Bluetooth.
 The Earthmate mapping app can also be used to configure the Explorer device, send and receive text messages, and display data stored on it, providing a better interface than the clunky buttons and virtual keyboard on the Explorer device.

 But the Earthmate app is not best of breed when it comes to a smartphone GPS apps (like Gaia GPS).
 While you can download some additional maps to it and follow your GPS track in the Earthmate app, it’s best to think of it as an alternate front end that’s more convenient for messaging than the built-in inReach keyboard.
-I

-The Garmin inReach Explorer+ has a built-in battery which must be recharged using a USB compatible power source or battery.
+The Garmin inReach Explorer+ has a built-in battery that must be recharged using a USB compatible power source or battery.
 Battery life is typically 4-5 days if you are careful about the tracking intervals you use, you keep the screen brightness at a low-level, you turn the device off at night, and configure the screen to automatically lock after a short interval.
 I consider having a USB rechargeable inReach battery a plus since I always carry a battery charger for recharging my cell phone, headlamp, and digital camera when I’m day hiking and backpacking.

 Garmin offers a number of subscription plans for the inReach Explorer+ users shown above, including discounted annual contracts and so-called Freedom Plans which let you upgrade or downgrade your inReach plan on a month-by-month basis.
 Annual plans require a 12-month contract.
 There is a one-time $19.95 subscription activation fee.
 Moving up a plan is free, and moving down a plan incurs a $24.95 fee.
 Freedom plans require a minimum 30-day commitment and you can move freely up and down a plan at no charge.
 When going up a plan, a minimum commitment of 30 days to the new plan is required.
 You can suspend your service on a monthly basis at no charge and still retain access to all your inReach data stored on the Explore portal.
 Your selected plan will auto-renew each month unless you make a change on your account in the Explore portal.
 There is an annual program fee of $24.95 to enroll in a Freedom plan.